 While continuing to explore the area, three of the men made camp on the banks of Willow Creek.
-Passing the time, one of the men took a gold pan from his saddle bag and began sifting the creek gravel.
-When his loud, excited shout pierced the quiet evening his companions came running to his side.
+Passing the time, one of the men took a gold pan from his saddlebag and began sifting the creek gravel.
+When his loud, excited shout pierced the quiet evening, his companions came running to his side.
 All thought of copper vanished from their minds as the three stared at the sparkling gold flakes lying in the base of the pan.
-They wasted no time, immediately exploring the area, spending the next several days panning the creek and chipping at rock.
+They wasted no time, immediately exploring the area, spending the next several days panning the creek and chipping at the rock.
 But it was already October and winter comes early to the high slopes of Baldy Mountain.
-Vowing to keep their findings secret, the three carved the words “DISCOVERY TREE” on a Ponderosa Fir next to their camp, made their way down the mountain, and began the long trek back to Fort Union.
+Vowing to keep their findings secret, the three carved the words “DISCOVERY TREE” on a Ponderosa Fir next to their camp, descended the mountain, and began the long trek back to Fort Union.

 Miners paid $1 a month for a 500 square-foot parcel, $12 dollars a year in advance for a placer or gulch claim, and half the proceeds of a lode claim.
 Some of the miners paid, but many did not, a situation that would plague Maxwell and the investors who later bought the grant.
 By July of 1867, 17 companies had set up with 400 hundred claims within an eight-mile radius of old Baldy.

 In addition to Maxwell’s real estate interests, he quickly got involved with the mining activities, placing several placer claims himself.
 He joined Captain Moore and several entrepreneurs to form the Copper Mining Company in 1867, which soon found the first lode of gold.